 The very idea that the disappearance of Amelia Earhart is a “great aviation mystery” is among the oldest and most despicable of all the popular myths of mainstream American history.
 So effective have the U.S. government and its media allies been in creating, maintaining and protecting this falsehood as the unquestioned narrative, that it has become a piece of America’s cultural furniture, a triumph of propaganda that would make Joseph Goebbels proud.

-Because of its universal acceptance by the gullible, incurious masses, the false phraseology “Earhart mystery” defines and dominates all public dialogue about the Earhart case, while the fact of Amelia’s wretched demise at the hands of the prewar Japanese on Saipan is ignored or labeled “conspiracy theory,” advanced only by the fringe conspiracy lunatics of society.
+Because of its universal acceptance by the gullible, incurious masses, the false phraseology “Earhart mystery” defines and dominates all public dialogue about the Earhart case, while the fact of Amelia’s wretched demise at the hands of the prewar Japanese on Saipan is ignored or labeled “conspiracy theory,” advanced only by the paranoid fringe lunatics of society.
 Among our media – even our so-called conservative media – few stories are as hated and demonized as the truth about Amelia Earhart and Fred Noonan’s untimely deaths on Saipan.

 In the deepest bowels of the U.S. government’s top-secret archives, some are well aware of the fliers’ true fates, and they oversee and protect the physical evidence that reveals the truth.
 I explain all this in my book and in my blog, and won’t go on at length here.

 Discerning individuals who examine the popular Earhart “theories” soon find not a scintilla of evidence for either crashed-and-sank or Nikumaroro that doesn’t break down under the slightest scrutiny.
 Not a single artifact in a dozen trips since 1989 that’s been dug up from the old garbage dumps on once well-populated Nikumaroro has been forensically linked to Amelia Earhart or Fred Noonan, despite the constant drumbeat of our corrupt media establishment telling us to buy this snake oil.
-Many of the ignorant and gullible have indeed bought it, much to their chagrin as they realize the Nikumaroro bill of goods is rotten at its core.
+Many of the ignorant and gullible have indeed bought it, much to their chagrin as they later realize the Nikumaroro bill of goods is rotten at its core.

 In fact, no real “theories” exist in the Earhart disappearance, as that word is properly defined.
 We have the truth, supported by dozens of eyewitnesses and witnesses, documents, letters and other evidence that Amelia Earhart and Fred Noonan crash-landed in the Marshalls, were picked up and taken to Saipan by the Japanese, and died there at some unknown date before the American invasion in June 1944, possibly as many as six years before the Battle of Saipan.
 Several small details remain unknown, most importantly the how and why behind the Earhart Electra’s Mili Atoll landing — but the big picture is lying in plain sight, as clear as the nose on Fred Noonan’s face, obvious to all but the blind and the agenda driven.